exosports/transit/README.md

 git clone https://github.com/pcubillos/transit transit/
 ```

-Compile the pu and transit programs (in that order), as well as the pylineread FORTRAN code:
+Compile the pu and transit programs (in that order), as well as the pylineread TIPS code:
 ```shell
 cd $topdir/transit/pu/
 make